johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - `yAxisFormatter`: An optional function that formats the y-axis values (e.g., (value) => `$${value.toLocaleString()}`).
   - `tooltipFormatter`: An optional function that formats the tooltip values (e.g., (value, name) => [`$${value.toLocaleString()}`, name]).

+## 9. DashboardHeader Component

+The `DashboardHeader` component (`src/components/amazon-seller-tools/DashboardHeader.tsx`) is a reusable component that displays the dashboard header, including the refresh button, export button, and documentation link.

+- **Props:**

+  - `isLoading`: A boolean indicating whether the dashboard is loading.
+  - `isParsing`: A boolean indicating whether the dashboard is parsing data.
+  - `error`: A string or null indicating whether there is an error.
+  - `metricsLength`: A number indicating the number of metrics loaded.
+  - `handleRefresh`: A function to be called when the refresh button is clicked.
+  - `handleExport`: A function to be called when the export button is clicked.

+## 10. OverviewTab Component

+The `OverviewTab` component (`src/components/amazon-seller-tools/OverviewTab.tsx`) is a reusable component that displays the overview tab, including the data upload, mapping, and visualization.

+- **Props:**

+  - `metrics`: An array of `DashboardMetrics` objects containing the data to be displayed.
+  - `setMetrics`: A function to set the metrics.
+  - `isLoading`: A boolean indicating whether the dashboard is loading.
+  - `setIsLoading`: A function to set the loading state.
+  - `isParsing`: A boolean indicating whether the dashboard is parsing data.
+  - `setIsParsing`: A function to set the parsing state.
+  - `error`: A string or null indicating whether there is an error.
+  - `setError`: A function to set the error state.
+  - `TARGET_METRICS_CONFIG`: An array of `TargetMetricConfig` objects containing the target metrics configuration.

-## 9. Button Component
+## 11. Button Component

-The `Button` component (`src/components/shared/Button.tsx`) is a reusable UI element for creating buttons with a consistent style.
+The `Button` component (`src/components/ui/Button.tsx`) is a reusable UI element for creating buttons with a consistent style.
 It uses Tailwind CSS for styling.

 - **Props:**